-- There is no maximum fine. - There is no limitation period to a prosecution under section 3 (the Niko
+-there is no maximum fine;

+-there is no limitation period to a prosecution under Section 3. (the Niko Resources prosecution was preceded by a six year investigation);
-FOREIGN CORRUPT PRACTICES: ISSUES AND DEVELOPMENTS IN THE CANADIAN CONTEXT

-Resources prosecution was preceded by a sixyear investigation).

-- Authorities can obtain wire-tap warrants to investigate. - A bribe is defined broadly as obtaining or retaining an advantage in the course of business.
-This wording is intended to cover bribes to secure business or an improper advantage in the course of business. - The Act applies to both corporations and individuals. - When prosecuting a corporation, the general principles of corporate criminal liability including those in sections 22.1 and 22.2 of the Criminal Code will likely apply, which means the activities of the senior officers of a company will become crucial to the prosecution and defence of charges under the Act. - The Act also refers to a situation where a person directly or indirectly gives, offers, or agrees to give or offer a loan, reward, advantage or benefit of any kind.
-This wording is of course critical and in particular the use of the word indirectly.
-Bribes can be deemed to be made through an agent. - The Act also contains built-in defences: for example, facilitation payments, are permitted under the Act, which is not the case under UK Bribery Act.
-However, caution should be used when making such payments since it can be difficult to distinguish a bribe from a facilitation payment under the Act.
-Proportionate and bona fide hospitality or 'reasonable business expense' for promotion, demonstration, explanation of a product are not bribes under the Act, and neither are payments which are lawful in the foreign jurisdiction.
-Proof of legality should be demanded in these cases. - The UK Bribery Act has a unique offence of a commercial organisation failing to prevent a bribe from occurring (ie, essentially an offence of negligence).
-It is, however, a defence if a commercial organisation can show that it had adequate procedures in place to prevent persons associated with it from bribing.
+-authorities can obtain wire-tap warrants to investigate;

+-a bribe is defined broadly as obtaining or retaining an advantage in the course of business.
+This wording is intended to cover bribes to secure business or an improper advantage in the course of business;

+-the Act applies to both corporations and individuals;

+-when prosecuting a corporation, the general principles of corporate criminal liability including those in s.
+22.1 and 22.2 of the Criminal Code will likely apply, which means the activities of the senior officers of a company will become crucial to the prosecution and defence of charges under the Act;

+-the Act also refers to a situation where a person directly or indirectly gives, offers, or agrees to give or offer a loan, reward, advantage or benefit of any kind.
+This wording is of course critical and in particular the use of the word: indirectly.
+Bribes can be deemed to be made through an agent;

+-the Act also contains built-in defences: For example facilitation payments, are permitted under the Act, which is not the case under UK Bribery Act.
+However, caution should be used when making such payments since it can be difficult to distinguish a bribe under the Act from a facilitation payment.
+Proportionate and bona fide hospitality or "reasonable business expense" for promotion, demonstration, explanation of a product are not bribes under the Act, and neither are payments which are lawful in the foreign jurisdiction.
+Proof of legality should be demanded in these cases;

+-The UK Bribery Act has a unique offence of a commercial organization failing to prevent a bribe from occurring (i.e., essentially an offence of negligence).
+It is, however, a defence if a commercial organization can show that it had adequate procedures in place to prevent persons associated with it from bribing.
 Although the Canadian Act does not contain an explicit due diligence defence, bribery under the Act requires the prosecution to prove intent with the result that the due diligence of a company may constitute critical evidence to counter a prosecution contention that a company, through the actions of an agent or rogue employee, had the requisite intent to bribe a public official.

-The centrality of a properly conducted internal investigation
+The Centrality of a Properly Conducted Internal Investigation

-In January 2013, Griffiths Energy International Inc, an oil and gas company based in Calgary, Alberta, entered into a plea agreement and accepted a fine of \$10,350 in anticipation of charges being formally laid under the Act.
-As part of the Agreed Statement of Facts, Griffiths admitted to entering in a consultancy agreement to pay \$2m to the wife of the Chadian Ambassador to Canada (located in Washington), which prosecutors alleged constituted a bribe to obtain rights to explore and develop oil and gas reserves in Chad.
-The fine was relatively low - due in large part to Griffiths' cooperation during the police investigation.
+In January 2013, Griffiths Energy International Inc., an oil and gas company based in Calgary, Alberta, entered into a plea agreement and accepted a fine of \$10,350.000 in anticipation of charges being formally laid under the Act.
+As part of the Agreed Statement of Facts, Griffiths admitted to entering in a consultancy agreement to pay \$2,000,000 to the wife of the Chadian Ambassador to Canada (located in Washington), which prosecutors alleged constituted a bribe to obtain rights to explore and develop oil and gas reserves in Chad.
+The fine was relatively low due in large part to Griffiths' cooperation during the police investigation.
 Indeed, the bribe was discovered by a new management team conducting due diligence prior to an initial public offering.
-An internal investigation was initiated by a special committee of Griffiths' new board and conducted by independent counsel, which led to voluntary self-reporting to law enforcement authorities in both Canada and the United States (Agreed Statement of Facts, The Queen v Griffiths Energy International Inc, Alberta Court of Oueen's Bench, 14 January 2013).
+An internal investigation was initiated by a special committee of Griffiths' new board and conducted by independent counsel, which led to voluntary self-reporting to law enforcement authorities in both Canada and the United States (Agreed Statement of Facts, The Queen and Griffiths Energy International Inc. Alberta Court of Queen's Bench, 14 January, 2013).